-Because different graphics cards produce screen displays with different vertical-by-horizontal dimensions, and because different monitors have different screen proportions, a correctly-proportioned circle drawn on one screen may look distorted on another screen.
-To adjust for differences in screen proportions, Turbo Graphix routines that deal with circles and ellipses-DrawCircle, DrawCircleSegment, DrawCartPie and DrawPolarPie-utilize the concept of the aspect ratio.
+Because different graphics cards produce screen displays with different verticalby-horizontal dimensions, and because different monitors have different screen proportions, a correctly-proportioned circle drawn on one screen may look distorted on another screen.
+To adjust for differences in screen proportions, Turbo Graphix routines that deal with circles and ellipses - DrawCircle, DrawCircleSegment, DrawCartPie and DrawPolarPie - utilize the concept of the aspect ratio.

 An aspect ratio is defined as the height-to-width ratio of a circle or ellipse.
-Turbo Graphix circle routines allow you to vary the aspect ratio's vertical dimension by calling the SetAspect procedure.
+Turbo Pascal Graphix circle routines allow you to vary the aspect ratio's vertical dimension by calling the SetAspect procedure.
 In addition, a global constant, AspectFactor, sets the system-dependent aspect ratio, so that an aspect ratio of 1.0 produces a true circle on a particular hardware screen.
 The following program (DRWCIR.PAS on the distribution disk) draws a series of circles, and varies both their radii and aspect ratios.
-The parameters passed to the DrawCircle procedure specify the X and Y world coordinates of the center of the circle; the radius corresponds to the X (horizontal) dimension of the circle.
+The parameters passed to the DrawCircle procedure specify the X and Y world coordinates of the center of the circle; the radius corresponds to the X(horizontal) dimension of the circle.

+'''

 program DrawCirc;

-{\$I typedef.sys} {\$I graphix.sys} {\$I kernel.sys} {include the graphics system code} var i:integer; AspectLoc, rad:real; begin InitGraphic; DefineWorld(1,0,1000,1000,0); SelectWorld(1); SelectWindow(1); {init the system and screen} {define a world for drawing} {select it} DrawBorder; rad:=1.5; AspectLoc:=GetAspect; SetAspect(0.2); {set initial radius} {save default aspect ratio} {init it for this routine} for i:=1 to 15 do begin DrawCircle(500,500,rad); SetAspect(0.2+i/10); rad:=rad=0.05; end; {draw circles} SetAspect(AspectLoc); {restore previous aspect ratio} repeat until KeyPressed; LeaveGraphic; end. {wait until a key is pressed}

-Drawing Circles

-Figure 2-7: Circles (DRWCIR.PAS Example)

-Summary of Related Routines

-DrawCircle draws a circle or ellipse using world or screen coordinates

-DrawCircleDirect draws a circle or ellipse using screen coordinates

-DrawCircleSegment draws an arc of a circle

-DrawPie draws a pie chart
+uses

+Dos, Crt, GDriver, Printer, GKernel;

+var

+I : integer;

+AspectLoc, Rad : Float;

+begin

+{ Init the system and screen }

+InitGraphic;

+DefineWorld(1,0,0,1000,1000);

+{ Define a world for drawing }

+SelectWorld(1);

+{ Select it }

+SelectWindow(1);

+DrawBorder;

+Rad := 1.5;

+{ Set initial radius }

+AspectLoc := GetAspect;

-GetAspect returns the current aspect ratio
+{ Save default aspect ratio }

+SetAspect(0.2);

-SetAspect determines the aspect ratio for a circle
+{ Init aspect ratio for this routine }

+for I := 1 to 15 do

+{ Draw circles }

+begin

+DrawCircle(500, 500, Rad);

+SetAspect(0.2 + I/10);

+Rad := Rad - 0.05;

+end;

+SetAspect(AspectLoc);

+{ Restore previous aspect ratio }

+repeat until KeyPressed;

+{ Wait until a key is pressed }

+LeaveGraphic;

+end. { DrawCirc }

+'''

+Figure 2-6 Circles (DRWCIR.PAS Example) - DrawCircle draws a circle or ellipse using world or screen coordinates. - DrawCircleDirect draws a circle or ellipse using screen coordinates. - DrawCircleSegment draws an arc of a circle. - DrawPie draws a pie chart. - GetAspect returns the current aspect ratio. - SetAspect determines the aspect ratio for a circle.

-As explained in Chapter 1, the Turbo Graphix Toolbox supports both a 4x6-pixel text and a machine-dependent text.
-The size of machine-dependent characters is 8x8 pixels for IBM, 9x14 pixels for Hercules, and 8x9 pixels for Zenith.
+As explained in Chapter 1, the Turbo Pascal Graphix Toolbox supports both a 4x6pixel text and a machine-dependent text.
+The size of machine-dependent characters is 8x8 pixels for IBM CGA and AT&T, and 9x14 pixels for Hercules, IBM EGA, and IBM 3270.